-Late authorization is a situation that arises when a payment that is near to completion is interrupted by external factors such as network issues, technical errors at customer's/bank's end, manual intervention, and many others.
-In such cases, funds may get debited from the customer's bank account and Razorpay does not receive a payment status from the bank.
+Late authorization is a situation that arises when a payment is interrupted by external factors such as network issues or technical errors at the customer's or bank's end.
+In such cases, funds may or may not get debited from the customer's bank account, and Razorpay does not receive a payment status from the bank.

-If there is no response from the bank, the Dashboard shows this payment attempt as Created
+If there is no response from the bank, the Dashboard shows this transaction's status as

-On an average, only less than 0.5% of the total number payments get late authorized.
-In cases where funds get debited from the customer's bank account and are not captured at your end, Razorpay automatically refunds the customer with the same amount.
-As a best practice, the
+On an average, less than 0.5% of the total number of payments get late authorized.
+In cases where funds get debited from the customer's bank account and are not captured by you, Razorpay automatically refunds the customer with the same amount.
+As a best practice, you must subscribe to the

-Not all payments that appear as Failed will be considered as Late authorized.
-Late authorization is a special case of handling technical/manual interruptions that prevent Razorpay from receiving payment status from the bank and proceed with the payment flow.
+Not all payments that appear as failed will be considered as late authorized.
+Late authorization is a special case of handling technical or manual interruptions that prevent Razorpay from receiving payment status from the bank and proceeding with the payment flow.

 Interruptions that prevent a payment gateway from receiving payment status information from the bank is a common scenario.
 In most cases, payments are interrupted because of any of the following reasons:

 - Network issues at the customer's end.